Back in December 2013, we used our domain availability API to check all the combinations for four-letter .com domains.

 For a deeper explanation of consonant-vowel combinations or the Chinese premium domain, I would advise looking into this LLLL investment guide – click here.

 What are the popular four-letter domains?
 Nike.com (CVCV), SONY.com (CVCC), HSBC.com (CCCC or LLLL), Ford.com (CVCC).

 Especially popular (worth more) CVCV domains are where the same consonant and vowel are repeated.
 Bobo, Gogo, Zaza, Vivi, etc. They are short, memorable, and easily pronounceable.
-However, it goes without mentioning that the most expensive 4-letter domains are 4-letter generic words: cars, boat, card, dogs, cats, etc.
+However, it goes without mentioning that the most expensive 4-letter domains are four-letter generic words: cars, boat, card, dogs, cats, etc.

-It goes so far that there is a general consensus among domainers, and letter frequency statistics also indicate, that there are premium letters, average letters, and bad letters.
+It goes so far as there is a general consensus among domainers, and letter frequency statistics also indicate that there are premium letters, average letters, and bad letters.

 •Premium letters: a b c d e f g h i l m n o p r s t